SmartScopeDocs

 1. Choose a delivery day — pick the weekday you want your digest to arrive (8 am UTC).

-Projects let you group packages by context — a frontend app, a backend service, a data pipeline — so your digest is organized around how your stack is actually structured.
+Stacks let you group packages by context — a frontend app, a backend service, a data pipeline — so your digest is organized around how your stack is actually structured.

-Creating a project
+Creating a stack

-Renaming a project
+Renaming a stack

-Deleting a project
+Deleting a stack

 Adding packages